Qumulo/docs/nfs4-enabling-using.md

 ---
-title: Enabling and Using NFSv4
+title: Enabling and Using NFSv4 on Qumulo Core
-permalink: nfs4.html
+permalink: nfs4-enabling-using.html
 tags:
   - nfs4
-  - qumulo_core
 ---

 # Enabling and Using NFSv4